VueChu/Interactable-Multiplication/README.md

       - Pin will store the specified pin.

 	- ```int value```
-		- Value will hold a possible answer that would be displayed.
+		- Value will hold a possible answer.

 	- ```bool pressed```
 	  - Pressed is a flag variable that keeps track whether the button has been pressed.